mattryall/notacast-cleaner/README.md

 Just stick your Patreon auth token at the end of this URL and add it to your podcast client instead of the normal Patreon feed.

+Your Patreon auth token is not stored anywhere except if there's an error and the URL needs to be logged.
+These logs are accessible only to me, and kept for 30 days before being deleted.

-You can also run it yourself, if you prefer.
+If you prefer, you can run it yourself.
 Instructions on how to do that below.

 ### Running the script